 If treatment is necessary, three types of intervention are possible.

-- Treating an underlying condition: This could be sleep apnea or a mental health problem.
+- Treating an underlying condition, such as sleep apnea or a mental health problem.

-- Improving sleeping conditions: If sleep deprivation is a factor, changing sleeping habits or the sleep environment may help.
+- Improving sleeping conditions by changing sleeping habits or the sleep environment.

-- Medication: Drugs are rarely used, but benzodiazepines and serotonin re-uptake inhibitors (SSRIs) may help in some cases.
+- Medication, such as benzodiazepines and serotonin re-uptake inhibitors (SSRIs)

 Home remedies and simple solutions